chubbystrings/web-colors_api/README.md

     ]
 ```

-To get a specific color by name or hex or rgb:
+To get a specific color by type e.g name, hex or rgb:

 ## REQUEST